 In order to smash the glass ceiling, we first need to reach it.
 Fortunately, the entryway to this barrier is in plain sight: To achieve gender equality in the workplace, women must hold the door open for other women.

 For some time now, I’ve had a general idea of what I was planning to write about for IWD2020.
-(Long enough to have requested the artwork for this post highlighting Jennifer Morgan, SAP’s co-CEO and patron saint of women in tech, who is the first woman ever to lead a company on Germany’s DAX.)
+(Long enough to have requested the artwork for this post highlighting Jennifer Morgan, SAP’s former co-CEO and patron saint of women in tech, who is the first woman ever to lead a company on Germany’s DAX.)